panva/node-oidc-provider/README.md

 Updates to drafts and experimental specification versions are released as MINOR library versions.

 ## Get started
-To run and experiment with an example server, clone the oidc-provider repo and install the dependencies:
+You may follow an example [step by step setup][example-repo] (recommended), or run and experiment with an example server that's part of the repo (if you can follow the structure, if not check the step by step).

 ```bash
 $ git clone https://github.com/panva/node-oidc-provider.git oidc-provider